Claytonhart/rooster-grin/README.md

 ## Lift Igniter

-Live version currently hosted at [Playlist Converter](https://claytonhart.github.io/rooster-grin/)
+Live version currently hosted at [Lift Igniter](https://claytonhart.github.io/rooster-grin/)

 ### What you technologies you used and why (if you only used html, css, and js please explain any templates or frameworks you may have used i.e. bootstrap)